Common Reasons People Use Heroin

 Why is Heroin So Addictive?

 Heroin is an extremely addictive drug.
 The intense rush of euphoria a person experiences upon using the drug can be addictive in and of itself.
-According to NIDA, “Studies have shown some loss of the brain’s white matter associated with heroin use, which may affect decision-making, behavior control, and responses to stressful situations.”
+According to NIDA, “Studies have shown some contact us, which may affect decision-making, behavior control, and responses to stressful situations.”
 The severity of withdrawal symptoms also leads people to continue using heroin despite negative consequences.
 In order to avoid getting “dope sick” they seek, obtain and use heroin compulsively, which leads to the rapid development of addiction.

 The Short & Long-Term Effects of Heroin Use